jackyzha0/jackyzha0.github.io/content/thoughts/friendship.md

 > the type of happiness or contentment that is achieved through self-actualization and having meaningful purpose in one's life

+adrienne maree brown described relationships like a spiderweb—diaphanous yet strong, thick yet porous.
+“A web allows things to fall through, like a sieve,” she said.
+“Some things are not meant to be caught.”

 Related: [Tribe flourishing](thoughts/tribe%20flourishing.md)